 The following is a summary of the Sharon Statement, considered to be one of the most seminal statements describing modern conservative thought, originally published on September 11, 1960, by M. Stanton Evans, in Sharon, Connecticut.

-Notice that none of these positions have anything to do with gender, race, age, religion, or sexual orientation.
-This should be surprising to most people considering what has been broadcast by the news and published by the press over the past sixty years.
+Notice that none of these positions involve gender, race, age, religion, or sexual orientation.
+This should be surprising to most people, considering what has been broadcast by the news and published by the press over the past sixty years.

 Conservativism espouses that the size and power of the government should be minimized, that it should be “conservatively sized.”